This is the figure announced by the Deputy Governor at the press conference to deploy banking tasks in 2024 held on the morning of January 3.

 In 2023, the State Bank of Vietnam reduced the operating interest rate four times, creating conditions for credit institutions to reduce lending interest rates.
 Up to this point, lending interest rates have dropped very low, even for non-priority sectors.

-This is the lowest interest rate in the past 20 years in the context of interest rates in early 2023 being a very fierce issue.
+This is the lowest interest rate in the past 20 years in the context that interest rates in early 2023 are a very fierce issue.

-In 2023, flexible exchange rates and many credit policy solutions have been implemented synchronously and drastically.
-Many credit programs have been implemented to contribute to the implementation of national goals.
+In 2023, flexible exchange rates and many credit policy solutions were implemented synchronously and drastically.
+Many credit programs were implemented to contribute to the implementation of national goals.

 Faced with economic difficulties, the banking sector has focused on both policy and mechanism to promote the real estate market, especially targeting the real estate segment for low-income people.